wdoyle42/lpo_prac/assignments/_s1_final_assignment/s1_final_assignment.md

 * Do File, Codebook I will also want your final Do File and a Codebook describing all of the variables in your analysis dataset along with this assignment.

+For some ideas about how to conduct a descriptive analysis please see this report: https://files-eric-ed-gov.proxy.library.vanderbilt.edu/fulltext/ED573325.pdf and check out some of the examples they cite, for example:

+ Engel, M., Claessens, A., & Finch, M. A. (2013).
+Teaching students what they already know?
+The (mis)alignment between instructional content in mathematics and student knowledge in kindergarten.
+Educational Evaluation and Policy Analysis, 35(2): 157–178.